Broad research topics @Psycholinguistics Lab

 Post-doctoral researchers: Sakshi Bhatia, Benu Pareek

-Master's students: Himanshu Yadav (JNU), Vishakha Shukla (JNU), Nikhar Agrawal (JNU), Ishita Arun (IIT Gandhinagar), IIT Delhi -- Ajinkya Naik, Adheena Reji, Ayush Shakya, Karan Dnyaneshwar Yadav, Siddharth Gupta, Niralee Gupta, Meghna Hooda, Divyansh Yadav, Gayatri Oke
+Master's students: Himanshu Yadav (JNU), Vishakha Shukla (JNU), Nikhar Agrawal (JNU), Ishita Arun (IIT Gandhinagar), IIT Delhi -- Ajinkya Naik, Adheena Reji, Ayush Shakya, Karan Dnyaneshwar Yadav, Siddharth Gupta, Niralee Gupta, Meghna Hooda, Divyansh Yadav, Gayatri Oke, Suvrojit Nath

 Undergraduate students: Nikhar Agrawal (IIT Kanpur), Niyati Bafna (Ashoka Univ.), IIT Delhi -- Arpit Agarwal, Abhinav Singh, Poojan Mehta, Kaivalya Swami, Aditya Shete, Kartik Sharma, Shubham Mittal, Pranay Sinha